AdamSL394/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

 This Repo shows the plug ins and design of a website using <a href="https://getbootstrap.com/">Bootstrap</a>.
-The plug ins allow us to have minimal CSS & javascript qualites.
+The plug ins allow us to have minimal CSS & javascript qualities.
 Bootstrap works off of a grid & row system.
-This allows user to add in coloumns and rows make the screen change between devices.
+This allows user to add in columns and rows make the screen change between devices.

-## Prequisites
+## Perquisites

-In order to use Bootstrap plud-ins we will need to copy and paste the code from their website in our HTML file.
-This will link our HTML file to there stylesheets.
+In order to use Bootstrap plug-ins we will need to copy and paste the code from their website in our HTML file.
+This will link our HTML file to their stylesheets.

 ## Running Tests